-When creating a build configuration, on the first page of the wizard specify the following options:
+When creating a build configuration, specify the following settings:

 In the Build number format field you can specify a pattern which is resolved and assigned to the Build Number on the build start.